 20. Nautilus

-If you’ve been trying to access Linux directories lately for some reason but so far have found no apparent luck, we got another thing coming for you.
-With Nautilus, you can access mnt, root, and even the user directories.
+If you’ve been trying to access Linux directories lately for some reason but have found no apparent luck, we got another thing coming for you.
+With Nautilus, you can access mnt, root, and user directories.
 With what you’ve already got, you can only view the Linux apps and scour the hidden apps at best, nothing more.

-To install this distro-like app, you have to input the following on the Linux Terminal.
+To install this distro-like app, you must input the following on the Linux Terminal.

 sudo apt-get install nautilus

-After Linux has processed the install, Nautilus will be found in the apps folder.
-It’s automatically renamed as “Files”, but it’s the same thing.
+After Linux has processed the installation, Nautilus will be found in the apps folder.
+It’s automatically renamed “Files,” but it’s the same thing.

 Conclusion